guzogang/guzzmobile/README.md

 ### Mobile Content Aggregation

 Our Mobile Content Aggregation Services include sourcing for music, video, news and social feeds based on customer preference and categorization .
-Please **_Contact US_** below with your detailed needs for pricing information for services in this section.
+Please **contact us** below with your detailed needs for pricing information for services in this section.

 ### Value Added Mobile SMS/USSD Integretion

-Our Value Added Mobile SMS/USSD Integration Services include providing backend sms or ussd based services and solutions for applications such as evert alert, location alert, price alert, payment alert etc. Please **_Contact US_**  below with your detailed requirements for pricing information for services in this section.
+Our Value Added Mobile SMS/USSD Integration Services include providing backend sms or ussd based services and solutions for applications such as evert alert, location alert, price alert, payment alert etc. Please **contact us**  below with your detailed requirements for pricing information for services in this section.

 ### Support or Contact